AngeloFerrando/RVREPLan/README.md

 - DEJAVU: the path to the folder where Dejavu has been installed (where dejavu.jar is)
 - PLANNER: the path to the planner and any flags it may use

-## Example of use for the three different domains:
+## Example of use for the three different domains experimented in the paper:

-- Download and Install Fast Downward (https://www.fast-downward.org/) and be sure it works [tested on version 22.06+].

 Logistics: